§ 4101 Reading of First Amendment of the United States Constitution.

 (i) If any report required by this section alleges any wrongdoing involving the principal, the report shall be given to the superintendent and the duties required of the principal by this section shall be the duties of the superintendent.

-§ 4112A Office of School Criminal Offense Om buds person.
+§ 4112A Office of School Criminal Offense and Bullying Ombudsperson.

-(a) There is hereby established within the State Department of Justice, the Office of School Criminal Offense Ombudsperson.
+(a) There is hereby established within the State Department of Justice, the Office of School Criminal Offense and Bullying Ombudsperson.

-(b) The purpose of the Ombudsperson is to ensure the proper administration of the school criminal offense reporting law contained in § 4112 of this title.
+(b) The purpose of the Ombudsperson is to ensure the proper administration of the school criminal offense reporting law contained in § 4112 of this title and the school bullying prevention law contained in § 4161 of this title.

 (c) The Ombudsperson shall have the power to:

-(1) Investigate and seek to resolve complaints made by and concerns of members of the public, school officials, and pupils regarding criminal offenses committed on school property;
+(1) Investigate and seek to resolve complaints made by and concerns of members of the public, school officials, and pupils regarding criminal offenses and incidents of bullying committed on school property;

-(2) Investigate complaints regarding the alleged failure of school officials to report criminal offenses as required under § 4112 of this title;
+(2) Investigate complaints regarding the alleged failure of school officials to report criminal offenses as required under § 4112 of this title and incidents of bullying as required under § 4161 of this title;

 (3) Establish policies and procedures for eliciting, receiving, investigating, verifying, and resolving complaints; and